 - write tasks as hypothetical 'scenarios' based on your typical visitors

 - use different language than the labels on your tree.

 Each task will give you data on a different part of your tree, so match the number of tasks to the parts of your tree you want to test.
 As each task is scored individually, you can have a few as one task if you have one specific part of the tree you want to test.

-We recommend a maximum of 10 tasks per tree test for two reasons: More tasks might mean fewer participants complete the entire test.
+We recommend a maximum of 10 tasks per tree test for 2 reasons: More tasks might mean fewer participants complete the entire test.
 And you run the risk of people becoming too familiar with your tree, which would bias the results for your later tasks.

-If you do set more than eight or so tasks, we recommend selecting the option to randomize the order the tree is presented to people.
+If you do set more than 8 or so tasks, we recommend selecting the option to randomize the order the tree is presented to people.
 Then for each task, people will see the labels arranged in a different order.

 If you want to gather more data from a test on the same tree, you could set up a separate test and either recruit different participants, or ask the same people after some time has passed.